akshatgit/CS537-Discussion-su21/week-3/README.md

 };
 ```

+**What is the first user process that gets scheduled on the CPU?**  The `init` process.
+The `init` then forks a child `sh`, which runs the xv6 shell program.
+The `init` then waits on `sh`, and the `sh` process will at some timepoint be scheduled -- this is when you see that active xv6 shell prompting you for some input!

 [QUIZ] Before we finishing this section, consider this question: what is the current xv6's scheduling policy?

 ## `sched()`: From User Process to Scheduler

-As you see in the scheduler, when a scheduler decision is made, `swtch(&(c->scheduler), p->context)` will switch to that process.
-Then we will see how a process switches into the scheduler.
+As you see in the scheduler, when a scheduler decision is made, `swtch(&(c->scheduler), p->context)` will switch to that user process.
+**But when will a user process swtch back to the scheduler?**  Basically, whenever the process calls `sched()`.

 ```C
 // Enter scheduler.
 Must hold only ptable.lock